Edmund P. Gaines: Mississippi Territory

 In the early 19th century, Gaines surveyed routes and boundaries in the Mississippi Territory including parts of the Natchez Trace.
 In 1800, he commanded ten companies of the 2nd Infantry Regiment in the construction of the federal post road from Nashville to Natchez.
 His experience led him to become a strong advocate of using the military to construct a national railroad system.

 In 1807, Gaines was the commandant of Fort Stoddert.
-During this time, he arrested former Vice President Aaron Burr in Wakefield, Alabama after Burr was alleged to be involved in a conspiracy to separate the western states from the rest of the country.
+During this time, he and Nicholas Perkins III arrested former Vice President Aaron Burr in Wakefield, Alabama after Burr was alleged to be involved in a conspiracy to separate the western states from the rest of the country.
 Burr was detained by a military guard under Gaines's command and later turned over to federal authorities, who transported him to Richmond, Virginia.
 Burr was tried later that year, and Gaines testified at his trial, describing the circumstances that led to Burr's identification and arrest.
 Burr was acquitted on September 1, 1807.

 From 1807 to 1808, Gaines surveyed the route of the Gaines Trace road between the Tennessee River near the mouth of the Elk River and the town of Cotton Gin Port, Mississippi.
 Afterwards, he took a leave of absence from the army to practice law in Mississippi Territory.
 While practicing law, Gaines also accepted a commission to serve as judge of Pascagoula Parish.

 War of 1812

 The War of 1812 brought Gaines back to military duty and he was appointed a major in the 8th Infantry Regiment.
 In July 1812, he became lieutenant colonel of the 24th Infantry Regiment.
 In 1813, he was promoted to colonel and commanded the 25th Infantry Regiment with distinction at the Battle of Crysler's Farm.

 Later in 1813, Gaines became adjutant of the Army of the Northwest, commanded by General William Henry Harrison, and was with Harrison at the Battle of the Thames.
-He was promoted to brigadier general on March 9, 1814 and commanded the post at Fort Erie after the U.S. captured it from the British.
+He was promoted to brigadier general on March 9, 1814, and commanded the post at Fort Erie after the U.S. captured it from the British.
 General Jacob Brown was wounded at the Battle of Lundy's Lane and when the Army of the Niagara returned to the fort, command of this force was passed to Gaines.

 During the Siege of Fort Erie, Gaines was in command when a British assault was repulsed on August 15, 1814.
 For this victory – the First Battle of Fort Erie – Gaines was awarded the Thanks of Congress, a Congressional Gold Medal, and a brevet promotion to major general.
 Gaines was seriously wounded by artillery fire and Brown returned to command.
 Gaines' wound ended his active field duty for the rest of the war, and he was given command of the Fourth Military District with headquarters in Philadelphia.